How to Customize Protocols

 *

-* When data needs to be sent to the client by calling $connection->send($data);
+* When it is necessary to send data to the client, i.e., when calling $connection->send($data);

-* the $data will be automatically packed using encode into a format that complies with the protocol before being sent to the client
+* it will automatically pack the $data using encode, converting it into a data format that complies with the protocol, and then send it to the client

-* This means that the data sent to the client will be automatically encoded, without the need for manual invocation in the business code
+* That is to say, the data sent to the client will be automatically encoded and packed without needing to call it manually in business code

 * @param ConnectionInterface $connection